nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-In tCheck, each employee is modeled as `person` object.
-The archiving employee feature is facilitated by the `ArchiveStatus` attribute of a `person`.
+In tCheck, each employee is modeled as `Person` object.
+The archiving employee feature is facilitated by the `ArchiveStatus` attribute of a `Person`.
 The following methods in the `Person` class and the `Model`interface facilitate this feature:

 * `Person#archive()` — A method that sets the person's `ArchiveStatus` to `true`.
 It's equivalent to archive the person.
 * `Person#unarchive()` — A method that sets the person's `ArchiveStatus` to `false`.
 It's equivalent to unarchive the